- 1. Convert Videos to FCP+

 - 30X faster conversion speed than any conventional converters.

-- Edit MP4 video files with trimming, cropping, cutting, merging, adding subtitle, etc.
+- Edit MP4 video files with trimming, cropping, cutting, merging, adding subtitles, etc.

 - Burn MP4 videos to DVD with customized free DVD menu templates.